louis-prudhomme/haurakleu-project/report/report.md

 - The `full_script` contains every line of SQL and PL/SQL made for the project.
 It is meant to be executed once, and it will do everything from the database creation, to its testing.
 - The `diagram` is the E/R diagram of our database.
 Architectural and design choices motivations can be found in the comments of our SQL scripts.
-- The `separated_scripts` archive contains the pieces of which is made the `full_script`, namely :
+- The `separated_scripts` archive contains the pieces of which is made the `full_script`, of which here is the required execution order :
+  1. dropping script
+  2. creation script
+  3. function creation script
+  3. procedure creation script
-  - a creation script
+  3. procedure creation script
-  - an insertion script
+  3. insertion script
-  - a testing script
+  3. testing script

-# Introduction - short description of project subject
+# Introduction

 The goal of this project is to develop an electronic document management system to archive all the internship and apprenticeship reports for EFREI.